GRAP-UdL-AT/fruit_detection_in_LiDAR_pointClouds/README.md

 ### Pre-requisites

-* MATLAB R2018 (we have not tested it in other matlab vercions)
+* MATLAB R2018 (we have not tested it in other matlab versions)
 * Computer Vision System Toolbox
 * Statistics and Machine Learning Toolbox